 Forfeitures are estimated at the time of grant and revised in subsequent periods if actual forfeitures differ from those estimates.
-The Company uses historical data to estimate pre-vesting restricted share units' forfeitures and records share-based compensation expense only for those awards that are expected to vest.
+The Company uses historical data to estimate pre-vesting ESOPs and RSUs' forfeitures and records share-based compensation expense only for those awards that are expected to vest.